autocrossblog/autocrossblog.github.io/_posts/2011-05-16-autocross-350z-modifications-list.md

 last_modified_at: '2024-05-07T23:21:05+00:00'
 image:
 categories: [ 350z, nissan, setup, suspension ]
+description: Explore a comprehensive and regularly updated list of modifications for the 350z, including its suspension, engine, wheels, and interior.
 ---

 I realized recently that I didn't have an ongoing list of modifications for the 350z.
 So I figured I should create one.
 The idea is that this will be continually updated, with the list of current parts.
 If I end up removing parts I'll strike them through on the list.

 ## Suspension Modifications